Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-preference.md

 }
 ```

 The `OnCreate()` handler tries to read value from the `Preference` module.
-Try / Catch block is useful when `ClickedPreferenceKey` is not set previously:
+Try/Catch block is useful when `ClickedPreferenceKey` is not set previously:

 ```csharp
 protected override void OnCreate()